wombleton/gitlaw-nz/acts/R/Real Estate Agents Act 2008.md

 *   (1) A licensee or applicant for a licence commits an offence who, without reasonable excuse, fails to notify the Registrar of any change in circumstances as required by [section 67][87].

-    (2) Every person who commits an offence against this section is liable,---
+    (2) Every person who commits an offence against this section is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $10,000; or

     *   (b) in the case of a company, to a fine not exceeding $50,000\.

+    Section 145(2): amended, on 1 July 2013, by [section 413][310] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Offences relating to Authority's powers of possession and inspection of documents